-STAAR Surgical Company (STAA) CEO Caren Mason on Q3 2020 Results - Earnings Call Transcript
+STAAR Surgical Company (STAA) CEO Caren Mason On Q3 2020 Results - Earnings Call Transcript

 Chris Cooley

-Thank you.
-If I could start with the U.S. maybe, a little bit different here, could you help us understand what the Refractive Restart Program, Caren, what's the change in terms of your reach when you think about the surgeon population here in the United States?
-If we think about the current kind of premium implanters for premium IOLs on the cataract side, but also higher-end refractive practices, just trying to think about what your current penetration is, and how the Refractive Restart Program has helped to expand within that network, kind of the expectations there in advance of the launch next year?
-And then I've got a quick follow-up.
+[00:24:20] If I could start with the US, maybe a little bit different here, could you help us understand what the results of program and what's the change in terms of your reach when you think about the surging population here in the United States?
+If we think about the current kind of premium enchanters for premium oil wells on the Cadillac side, but also higher end refactored practices, just trying to think about what your concentration is and how the refractive restart program has helped expand within that.
+What kind of expectations there in advance of the launch last year?
+I've got a quick follow up.

 Caren Mason

-Sure.
-So, the Refractive Restart Program was designed to support surgeons, who are coming back after the worst of COVID and reopening their practices.
-Many of whom had been either strong to, what I would call, medium users of our Visian ICL in the U.S. The goal of the Refractive Restart was to help the surgeon attract patients by us providing the surgeon for bilateral implant patients, one of those lenses free of charge, and so, the surgeon have the opportunity there to determine how they wanted to offer that benefit to their patients.
-What we have found is that a majority of the Refractive Restart surgeons have signed on and there were hundreds, their goal was to really become more familiar with the Visian ICL in preparation for EVO, and also to be able to offer their patients quite an opportunity to get our lenses versus potentially a LASIK procedure at maybe equal or even less price, and so, it got a lot of patients that maybe had in the past been told that either they did not qualify for a laser vision procedure, they were called again and brought back in, and/or new patients who came in, who wanted visual freedom and were offered EVO, and many of whom selected it.
-So, as result of that, we were up sequentially over 70% in units, when you count those that were provided free of charge.
-So, we've had a lot of very happy patients and a lot of very happy surgeons, who are getting more and more excited about the possibility of EVO coming to the U.S. next year.
+[00:25:05] Sure.
+So the refractive restart program was designed to support surgeons who are coming back after the worst of covid and reopening their practices, many of whom had been either strong as to what I would call medium users of our visión ACL in the U.S. The goal of the refractive restart was to help the surgeon attract patients by us providing the surgeon for a bi lateral implant patients, one of those lenses free of charge.
+And so the surgeon had the opportunity there to determine how they wanted to offer that benefit to their patients.
+What we have found is that a majority of the refractive restart surgeons that signed on and there were hundreds.
+Their goal was to really become more familiar with the Missoni and ICL in preparation for evil and also to be able to offer their patients quite an opportunity to get our lenses versus potentially LASIK procedure at maybe equal or even less price.
+And so it got a lot of patients that maybe had in the past been told that either they did not qualify for a laser vision procedure.
+They were called again and brought back in and or new patients who came in who wanted visual freedom and were offered ebow and whom many of whom selected it.
+So as a result of that, we were up sequentially, over 70 percent in units when you count those that were provided free of charge.
+So we've had a lot of very happy patients and a lot of very happy surgeons who are getting more and more excited about the possibility of Ebola coming to the U.S. next year.

 Chris Cooley

-That's great.
-I appreciate the color, and then, just lastly for me on the regulatory front, just want to make sure -- we're level set appropriately going into next year, do you anticipate that you will require a panel for the EVO lens in the United States, and also, could you remind us expectations for when you might begin a trial or start the process for, I'm assuming it would be a supplemental filing for Viva here in the United States as well?
-Thank you, and again congratulations on the quarter.
+[00:27:08] It's very crucial to cover the losses on the on the regulatory front, just want to make sure we're level set appropriately going into next year.
+Do you anticipate that it will require a panel for the evil ones in the United States?
+And also, could you remind us expectations for when you might begin a trial or start the process for assuming would be a supplemental filing for Beevor here in the United States as well?
+Thank you.
+And again, congratulations on the quarter.

 Caren Mason

-Thank you, Chris.
-The Class III medical device going for approval, we're on a panel track.
-It is our assessment that based on the fact that this is a safety study, where the endpoints are clear, at this point, we do not expect that there will be a panel, but of course, that is a decision for the FDA, but our belief at this point is that if and when we are able to provide the FDA with the critical information and data that supports approval that we would then be able to go direct to approval.

-With regard to bringing Viva to the United States, as soon as the full EVO family of lenses is approved by the FDA in the U.S., we are immediately going into an IDE discussion on bringing Viva to the U.S.
+[00:27:42] Thank you for the Class three medical device going for approval.
+We're on a panel track.
+It is our assessment that based on the fact that this is a safety study where the endpoints are clear at this point, we do not expect that there will be a panel.
+But of course, that is a decision for the FDA.
+But our belief at this point is that if and when we are able to provide the FDA with the critical information and data that supports approval, that we would then be able to go direct to to approval with regard to bring Zeva to the United States.
+As soon as the full EBITDA family of Lenz's is approved by the FDA in the U.S., we are immediately going into an I.T. discussion on Brede bringing visa to the US.

 Chris Cooley